‘McConnell was not bluffing’: Senate Democrats debate retreat from debt ceiling standoff

 Senate Democrats are quietly debating a strategic retreat from their standoff with Republicans on the debt ceiling, arguing the fight is not worth shutting down the government.

-Democrats say allowing the government to shut down on Thursday, the annual fiscal-year deadline for Congress to adopt a budget, is not reasonable given their party’s control of Washington and the ongoing coronavirus pandemic.
+Democrats say allowing the government to shut down Thursday, the annual fiscal-year deadline for Congress to adopt a budget, is not reasonable given their party’s control of Washington and the ongoing coronavirus pandemic.

+Concern over the debt stalemate triggered a selloff on Wall Street on Tuesday, with stocks suffering their biggest losses in more than four months.
+The Dow Jones Industrial Average lost 569 points, or more than 1.6%, to close at 34,299 points.

 “Keeping the government open and preventing a default is vital to our country’s future,” said Senate Majority Leader Charles E. Schumer, a New York Democrat.
 “We’ll be taking further action to prevent this from happening this week.”